2013 Tiananmen Square attack: Investigation

 Chinese police later issued a notice to Beijing hotels seeking information about two people from China's Xinjiang Uyghur Autonomous Region.
 The notice described a vehicle and four Xinjiang number plates.
 They also instructed hotels to be aware of "suspicious" guests.

 The police notice also required hotels to report all guests who had registered since 1 October, and the cars they had driven.
 The request was issued "In order to prevent the suspects and vehicles from committing more crimes".

 Five people were later arrested by Chinese police, all being Uyghurs, a Turkic Muslim minority group, who hailed from their native Xinjiang, a region in which there is ongoing conflict.
 One suspect was from the town of Lukun in Shanshan County, the location of an attack in June 2013 in which 30 people were killed.
 The five suspects were taken into police custody, and said they knew Hasan.
 Three of the suspects, identified as Huseyin Guxur, Yusup Wherniyas and Yusup Ehmet, were convicted of masterminding the attack, and executed in August 2014.

 Top Chinese security official Meng Jianzhu said that the East Turkestan Islamic Movement (ETIM) was behind the attacks, but Uyghur exile groups and some Western observers disputed the claim.
 On 24 November 2013, the Turkistan Islamic Party, which has since been absorbed by the ETIM, declared it was responsible for the attack.

 Reaction

 A BBC camera crew was briefly detained by police after taking footage of the attack.
 Coverage in the Chinese state media largely downplayed the incident, with only brief reports.
 Although such associations were made in English-language media, Chinese-language publications did not link the incident to Xinjiang.
 Chinese internet users also reposted and spread photographs of the incident.

 Six days after the attack, General Peng Yong, commander of the Xinjiang Military District, was removed from the Regional Party Standing Committee, the Communist Party governing body in Xinjiang, and replaced by Liu Lei, political commissar of the Xinjiang MD.

-The United States State Department spokesperson Jen Psaki said America supported China's investigation into the matter, but declined to call it a terrorist attack and reiterated American support for Uyghur human rights, though the Turkistan Islamic Party is designated as a terrorist organization by the European Union, China, and the United States.
+Then–United States State Department spokesperson Jen Psaki said America supported China's investigation into the matter but declined to call it a terrorist attack and reiterated American support for Uyghur human rights.